Matatika/matatika-docs/content/api/resources/subscriptions.md

 # {{page.title}}

-Subscriptions are a declaration of interest in a particular resource, allowing a user to recieve [notifications](notifications) when certain events occur.
+Subscriptions are a declaration of interest in a particular resource, allowing a user to receive [notifications](notifications) when certain events occur.
 The events that trigger [notifications](notifications) are controlled by the [type of subscription](#subscription-type).
 {: .fs-5 }

 ---